Steele dossier: Post-election events

 After Trump's election on November 8, 2016, the Democratic client stopped paying for the investigation, but Steele continued working on the dossier for Fusion GPS.
 According to The Independent, at that time, Simpson "reportedly spent his own money to continue the investigation".
 According to The New York Times, after the election, Steele's dossier became one of Washington's "worst-kept secrets", and journalists worked to verify the allegations.

 On November 18, 2016, Republican Senator John McCain, who had been informed about the alleged links between the Kremlin and Trump, met with former British ambassador to Moscow Sir Andrew Wood at the Halifax International Security Forum in Canada.
 Wood told McCain about the existence of the collected materials about Trump, and also vouched for Steele's professionalism and integrity.

 According to Simpson's August 22, 2017, testimony to the Senate Judiciary Committee, Steele and David J. Kramer, a longtime McCain aide and former U.S. State Department official working at Arizona State University, met each other at the Halifax forum and discussed the dossier.
-Kramer told Steele that McCain wanted to "ask questions about it at the FBI....
+Kramer told Steele that McCain wanted to "ask questions about it at the FBI. ...
 All we sort of wanted was for the government to do its job and we were concerned about whether the information that we provided previously had ever, you know, risen to the leadership level of the FBI."

 Steele had agreed with Fusion GPS to deliver a hard copy of all 16 reports to McCain, that McCain received in early December from Kramer.
-On December 9, McCain met personally with FBI Director James Comey and gave him a copy of the dossier.
+On December 9, McCain met personally with FBI Director James Comey and gave him a copy of the dossier, which did not yet include the last "Report 166", dated December 13, 2016.
 On March 25, 2019, Senator Lindsey Graham, a close friend of McCain's, contradicted Trump's attacks against McCain and revealed that when McCain showed him the dossier, he had encouraged McCain to give the dossier to the FBI and that McCain acted appropriately.
 Graham described how he confronted Trump: "Senator McCain deserves better.
 There were some McCain people who took a piece of garbage and tried to go after Trump after the election.
 But I told the president it was not John McCain."
-Comey later confirmed that counterintelligence investigations were under way into possible links between Trump associates and Moscow.
+Comey later confirmed that counterintelligence investigations were underway into possible links between Trump associates and Moscow.